Union Pacific heritage fleet: Steam locomotives

-Steam operations helper

-UP 4015: a EMD SD70M, assigned to steam operations as the dedicated helper unit to the steam locomotives.
-No. 4015 operates behind the water cars, providing positive train control data to screens on No. 4014 and additional motive force to the train as necessary.
-It is painted in a heritage livery with a green nose and silver trucks, which pay homage to the paint scheme worn by E9s 949, 951, and 963B.

 Historic diesel locomotives

 UP 949, 951 and 963B are a trio of streamlined General Motors Electro-Motive Division E9 passenger locomotives built in 1955.
 They are used to haul the UP business cars during excursions and charter specials.
 Originally built in 1955, the original twin 1,200-hp 12-cylinder 567 series engines have been replaced with single EMD 16-645E 2000 hp (1.5 MW) engines and the electrical and control equipment similarly upgraded, making them more compatible with more modern locomotives.
 The set is made of two A units and one B unit, the latter which contains an HEP engine-generator set for powering passenger cars.
 They are painted in a historic paint scheme that Union Pacific Streamliners wore on such trains as the City of San Francisco and the City of Los Angeles.
 The two A units have been modified to eliminate the nose doors to increase safety in a collision.

 UP 951 has carried its original number since its entry into service.
 UP 949 was built with its current number, but later was sent to the Chicago and North Western Railway and Regional Transportation Authority as CNW/RTA #511 before being reacquired by the UP.
 UP 963B was built as UP E9B 970B and served as a heater car on Amtrak upon its formation before being reacquired by the UP.

 The locomotives last ran in 2017.
-Since then, they have remained stored in the roundhouse at Cheyenne, WY, awaiting wheel work.
+Since then, they have remained stored in the roundhouse at Cheyenne, WY.

-Modern locomotives with special paint schemes

 Heritage paint schemes

 Six EMD SD70ACe locomotives are painted in the liveries of railroads acquired by Union Pacific.
 The company says the locomotives "pay homage to those railroads and the generations of men and women who helped to build a great nation and the foundation for our future".